-Capcom and Disney collaborated on several great games during the NES era: Chip N' Dale, Ducktales, and an imaginative underwater side-scroller based on The Little Mermaid.
+Capcom and Disney collaborated on several great games during the NES era: Chip N' Dale, DuckTales, and The Little Mermaid.
 Production was split during the 16-bit era, with Virgin Games handling the Megadrive titles while Capcom produced the SNES ones.
 Though the games didn't suffer in quality, they certainly tested players' patience: Virgin's Aladdin games for the Mega Drive included a couple of truly heinous levels, like the trial-and-error carpet ride inside the volcanic Cave of Wonders.

 Believe it or not, Battletoads manages to up the ante considerably.
 From the racing segment of level 3 on, the game's difficulty ranges from insanely hard to downright unplayable.
 Most gamers of that generation have never seen the ending.
 Just to give you an idea of what most of the game is like: Level 6, the Snake Pit, is a level made almost entirely of Instant Death Spikes (it begins with a completely safe "practice" room, then ends with two rooms that are all spikesnote unless you count the walls).
 Even with the use of a Game Genie, beating the game is still considered to be quite an achievement among hardcore gamers.
 Many with a NES agree.

 This is not helped by the apparent lack of playtesting.
 Observe: Stage 11, "Clinger Winger," which is literallyunplayable in two-player mode, because the second player can't move, meaning they get killed seconds after the level starts.